mozilla/geckodriver/README.md

 ### Selenium

-If you are using geckodriver through [Selenium](http://seleniumhq.org/), you must ensure that you have version 3.3.1 or greater.
+If you are using geckodriver through [Selenium](http://seleniumhq.org/), you must ensure that you have version 3.4 and greater.
 Because geckodriver implements the [W3C WebDriver standard](https://w3c.github.io/webdriver/webdriver-spec.html) and not the same Selenium wire protocol older drivers are using, you may experience incompatibilities and migration problems